-- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24
+- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - 5.
+Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP) with a full subnet mask, e.g. 192.168.2.20/32

 - 6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings - 7.
+For Windows 2008, its not necessary to modify the interface metric on the advanced tab and should be left set to Automatic - 8.
 Now repeat the above process for all other Windows 2008 real servers